The-Dev-Sehaj/The-Dev-Sehaj/README.md

 - 👋 Hi, I’m @The-Dev-Sehaj
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in AI/ML and data science
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Fullstack Projects
 - 📫 How to reach me sehajsethi101@gmail.com

 <!---